Honda Elevate And City Prices Hiked By Up To Rs 58,000 | CarDekho.com

-Honda Elevate’s Introductory Prices Come To An End, City’s Prices Hiked Too
+Honda Elevate Introductory Prices Come To An End, City’s Prices Hiked Too

 The Elevate’s prices have been hiked by up to Rs 58,000, with its base variant being affected the maximum